bneveret/cse210-05/README.md

 ## Status: in progress

 ## Description:
 - Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
+The game continues until a player collides with their opponents trail.
+This project was created for CSE 210 at BYU Idaho.

 ## Project Structure: